Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Methodology

-Thus, the model setting $(a,h)$ will be kept in the Bayesian optimisation domain space being learned, when $c_V(a,h)<\tau$, where $\tau$ is a small value.
-The results $y_t^{(a,h)}$ of multiple replicates can be estimated by $s(i)$, $bSI$, $\sigma (S_k)$, or other metrics. $c_V(a,h)$ may be sensitive to small changes in a ratio scale, especially for $E_{t \in[1, T]}(y_t^{(a, h)}) \ll 1$, thus $\beta_{(a,h)}$ is added to prevent the ratio to change significantly by enlarging the denominator. $c_V(a,h)$ is measured based on the relative standard deviation when $n=2$, namely the $L^2$ norm.
-When the number of replicates varies across models, absolute difference in percent (i.e., herein $n=1$) is suggested to be superior.
+Thus, the model setting $(a,h)$ will be kept in the Bayesian optimisation domain space being tuned, when $c_V(a,h)<\tau$, where $\tau$ is a small value.
+Results $y_t^{(a,h)}$ of multiple replicates can be estimated by $s(i)$, $bSI$, or other metrics. $c_V(a,h)$ may be sensitive to small changes in a ratio scale, especially when $E_{t \in[1, T]}(y_t^{(a, h)}) \ll 1$, thus $\beta$ is added to prevent the ratio to change significantly by enlarging the denominator. $c_V(a,h)$ is measured based on the relative standard deviation when $n=2$.
+When the number of replicates varies across models, absolute difference in percent (herein $n=1$) is suggested to be superior.
 The algorithm stability $c_V (a)$ is then estimated by the mean value of $c_V (a,h)$.